Isaacrutto/react-tdd-events-codealong/README.md

 that, we'll want to display a list of the selected toppings.
 That list should initially have "Cheese" as the only topping, and should update to include "Pepperoni" if the user clicks the checkbox.
-Finally, we should make sure that if users change their mind, they can remove pepperoni by clicking the checkbox a second time.
+Finally, we should make sure that if users change their mind, they can remove pepperoni by clicking the check.box a second time.

 In general, when writing tests for user events, we want to do the following: